lsalik2/slkards-temp-guide/README.md

 - **Cursed**: These kards represent haunted and eerie entities and locations.
 Each description forms part of a storyline, so try to collect them all for an easter egg!
 - **The Backrooms**: These kards represent different levels that can be found in The Backrooms.
 - **Paranormal**: These kards represent entities and objects that are seemingly otherworldly.
 The float around the universe, waiting to be found by a lucky (or unlucky) being.
+- **SECRET**: These kards are a secret.
+Work towards prestiging to figure out what it is.

-As of version 1.0, there are 12 series in the game, with plans to add more soon.
+As of version 0.5, there are 13 series in the game, with plans to add more soon.
 Series can deal more/less damage to each other in battles, according to a type chart that can be seen further below in the battling section.

 #### Modifiers List